rohintangirala/eulerian-remote-heartrate-detection/README.md

 # Remote Heart Rate Detection through Eulerian Magnification of Face Videos

 An implementation of the Eulerian video magnification computer vision algorithm initially developed by MIT CSAIL.
-This program uses the method for the application of remotely detecting an individual's heart rate in beats per minute from a still video of his/her face.
+This program uses the method for the application of remotely detecting an individual's heart rate in beats per minute from a still video of their face.

 Built with OpenCV, NumPy, and SciPy in Python 3